eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

 ### Compilers

-Arbor is a C++17 libarary that officially supports GCC and Clang, with a Python front end.
+Arbor is a C++17 library that officially supports GCC and Clang, with a Python front end.

 For this we choose the following compiler versions: